Museum of Wonders: See what made America great | WND | by Patrice Lewis

 Would we?
 You bet!

 And so commenced two of the most fascinating hours my husband and I have ever been privileged to experience.
-The woman, it turns out, was Nicol Grossman, wife of Jacob Grossman, both of whom are owners and curators of the museum.
+The woman, it turns out, was Nicol Grossman, wife of Jason Grossman, both of whom are owners and curators of the museum.

 The Once Upon a Time in America Museum is a retirement passion project for the Grossmans, who have been ardent collectors of Americana for decades.
 The museum held everything from taxidermied wildlife displays to historically significant sports cars to movie memorabilia (Kanab, Utah, has a long history of movie filming).
 But this barely hints at the scale of the collection.